What is Spiritual materialism?

 The three lords of materialism

-Trungpa systematises the diagnosis into what the book calls the three lords of materialism — physical, psychological and spiritual — each of which is a strategy by which the ego defends its territory under a different heading.
-The lord of form organises the management of bodies, possessions and environments as a means of warding off the underlying groundlessness; the lord of speech — psychological materialism — organises the management of thought, ideology and self-narrative for the same end; the lord of mind — spiritual materialism proper — organises the management of states, attainments and identifications drawn from contemplative practice itself.
-The escalation is structural rather than incidental.
-Each lord names a strategy more refined than the last, and the third is the most dangerous because it is the one the practice cannot in principle outflank without recognising the strategy in itself.
-Trungpa's argument is that the practitioner who has not seen the third lord operating in their own zazen, guru-devotion or non-dual recognition is still being managed by it; the work of the curriculum is the sustained noticing of how each new gain becomes a fresh material for the ego to organise.
-The Karma Kagyu lineage Trungpa carried treats this noticing as the precondition for the Mahāmudrā pointing-out to land at all.
+Trungpa organises the diagnosis into what the book calls the three lords of materialism: physical, psychological, and spiritual.
+Each names a strategy the ego uses to defend itself under a different heading.
+The lord of form manages possessions, bodies, and environments to ward off an underlying sense of groundlessness.
+The lord of speech manages thought, ideology, and self-narrative for the same purpose.
+The lord of mind, spiritual materialism proper, manages states, attainments, and identifications drawn from contemplative practice.
+The escalation is structural.
+Each lord is more refined than the last, and the third is the most dangerous because the practice cannot outflank it without recognising itself as part of the problem.
+In the Karma Kagyü lineage Trungpa carried, seeing through the third lord is the precondition for the Mahāmudrā pointing-out to land at all.

 Where the line surfaces in the index